Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 A large amount of carbon dioxide is the answer to the question why venous blood is darker than arterial blood and why veins are blue.
 It also contains nutrients that are absorbed in the digestive tract, hormones and other substances synthesized by the body.

-Its saturation and density depend on the vessels through which venous blood flows.
+Its saturation and density depend on which vessels the venous blood flows through.
 The closer to the heart, the thicker it is.

 Why are tests taken from a vein?

-This is due to the type of blood in the veins - saturated with metabolic products and vital functions of organs.
+This is due to the type of blood in the veins - rich in products metabolism and vital functions of organs.
 If a person is sick, it contains certain groups of substances, remains of bacteria and other pathogenic cells.
-In a healthy person, these impurities are not detected.
+U healthy person these impurities are not detected.
 By the nature of the impurities, as well as by the level of concentration of carbon dioxide and other gases, the nature of the pathogenic process can be determined.

 The second reason is that venous bleeding when a vessel is punctured is much easier to stop.
 But there are times when bleeding from a vein does not stop for a long time.
-This is a sign of hemophilia, a low platelet count.
+This is a sign of hemophilia, low content platelets.
 In this case, even a minor injury can be very dangerous for a person.

 How to distinguish venous bleeding from arterial bleeding: